duncdrum/cbdb-data/doc/function-doc.md

 However, better integration with CHGIS via [TGAZ](http://maps.cga.harvard.edu/tgaz/) could void current shortcomings.

 ### pla:fix-admin-types
-There are 225 distinct types of adminstrative units in CBDB, however these contain many duplicates due to inconsistent spelling.
+There are 225 distinct types of administrative units in CBDB, however these contain many duplicates due to inconsistent spelling.
 Furthermore, white-spaces prevent the existing types from becoming xml attribute values.
-Hence this function normalises and concats the spelling of admin types without modifing the source.
+Hence this function normalizes and concats the spelling of admin types without modifying the source.
 ```
 let $types :=
     distinct-values(($global:ADDR_CODES//no:c_admin_type, $global:ADDRESSES//no:c_admin_type))